Pherokung/journal-backend-service/README.md

 ## 🧑‍💻 Challenges

-Some topics are new to me such as JWT Authentication and Jest unit tests.
+Some topics are new to me, such as JWT Authentication and Jest unit tests.
 I need to spend some time understanding their documentation and usage.

 I have some experience in authentication methods but I have never used JWT.
 So, after trying to comprehend its documentation, it does not take long to get familiar with it.